AndrewStaus/ML-Genetic-Breakout/README.md

   In this version of the game, each new screen adds an additional row of bricks to increase difficulty.
 Once 15 levels are completed the game ends.

   The Objective of this project is to use a Genetic Algorithm to train a neural network (the agent) to achieve a perfect score for the game.
-  This is a type of unsperivsed learning called <i>reinforcement learning</i> that will "reward" the best agents by preferring them as parents when the next generation is created.
+  This is a type of unsupervised learning called <i>reinforcement learning</i> that will "reward" the best agents by preferring them as parents when the next generation is created.
 </p>

 <h2>The Genetic Algorithm</h2>